SimonLariz/httpbench/README.md

 httpbench -url "http://example.com/api" -n 1000 -c 10 -timeout 5s
 ```

-This command will send 1000 requests to `http://example.com/api` with a concurrency level of 10 and a timeout of 5 seconds.
+This command sends 1000 requests to `http://example.com/api` with a concurrency level of 10 and a timeout of 5 seconds.
+You can customize these values based on your requirements.

 - `-url`: The URL of the HTTP endpoint to benchmark
 - `-n`: The total number of requests to send
 - `-c`: The concurrency level (number of requests to send concurrently)
-- `-timeout`: The timeout duration for each request
+- `-timeout`: The duration to wait for a response from the server

+For more information about the available options, run `httpbench -h`.

-## Example Output
+## Example

-''ADD EXAMPLE OUTPUT HERE''
+ADD EXAMPLE HERE

 ## Customization
 `httpbench` provides various customization options for the progress bar and output formatting.
 You can modify the following properties: